xaur/decred-proposals/market-makers/arguments.md

 > Most coins would not ever admit to engaging a MM.
 We have very little data for comps. (@jz on [2019-08-18](https://proposals.decred.org/proposals/30822c16533890abc6e243eb6d12264b207c3923c14af42cd9b883e71c7003cd/comments/64))

 ### Why help the whales? + Why not just use OTC?

+> The more conversation I see here, the more I am turning against the idea of hiring a MM.
+Spending a huge amount of treasury funds to enable whales to more easily enter (and, importantly, exit) their positions... it almost feels reminiscent of the nation state.
+Spending big reserves of cash, which should be used for the good of the project, on a service which will only impact the wealthy minority and will have no/minimal benefit for the poor masses. and attempts to justify this by claiming [trickle-down economics](https://en.wikipedia.org/wiki/Trickle-down_economics) will end up benefitting the poor indirectly... just makes it feel even more nation state-y (@jholdstock on [2019-08-10](https://matrix.to/#/!MIGqWXfLFBwhipPKYL:decred.org/$156542928313028fOfKB:decred.org))

+Replies:

 > A MM doesn't magically create an exit for whales, if we don't grow volume/mkt cap in addition to fixing liquidity whales are never getting off their positions if that's their intent. (@jz on [2019-08-10](https://matrix.to/#/!MIGqWXfLFBwhipPKYL:decred.org/$156545668913387IQHzZ:decred.org))